CarolCupas/carolcupaswebsite/_drafts/acerca-de-mí.md

 My profession is Computer systems engineer but always, my dream was to be a veterinarian.
 I like horses and dogs, I enjoy their company and abilities to speak to us without words.
 I changed my mind after a few surgical experiences at my dad's clinic where I discovered that I felt dizzy when I saw or smelled blood so it would be pretty hard for me to become a vet.

-Then, I thought to be an architect because I used to draw and participate in my primary school's contests, winning someone.
-I also admire the artworks, cities architectures been photography one of my main hobbies.
-Recently, I've learned to use some photo editors and utilize my catalog of photos to create designs.
+Later, I thought about becoming an architect because I used to draw and participate in my elementary school contests, winning some of those.
+I also admire the artworks, the architecture of the cities, in fact, photography is one of my main hobbies.
+Recently, I've learned how to use some photo editors and create designs with my photo catalog.

 ![](/images/CC Oporto arte.jpg)